ddnexus/pagy/.github/CONTRIBUTING.md

     - Clone pagy: `git clone https://github.com/ddnexus/pagy && cd pagy`
     - [Configure the git-hooks](https://github.com/ddnexus/pagy/tree/master/scripts/hooks)
 4. **Development**
-    - Please create your own branch out of `master` and use it for you development and PR
+    - Please create your own branch out of `master` and use it for your development and PR
     - Ensure you are basing your PR on the `master` branch and keep rebasing it on `master` when it changes
     - **Code**
        - You can have a decent development environment already setup by just using one of the apps in